AT ARROYO DEL TAJO, NEAR SOCORRO, NEW MEXICO, TUESDAY, APRIL 19, 2022.

 PART OF THE VEIN OF WHITE CLAY NEAR THE PICTOGRAPH PANEL.

 As we were driving back to the museum late Thursday afternoon, Tori mentioned that there were some nice basketmaker petroglyph panels on Simon Canyon Road about a mile before you get to the trailhead for the Simon Canyon Ruins.
 Imagine that — I had driven right past them the day before and completely missed them!
 So, instead of heading back to my motel, I drove back out to Simon Canyon Road and found the petroglyphs.
 Here are a few pictures — they were nice panels indeed!
+To see a more complete gallery of photos from this site, look here.

 THE LARGEST FIGURES ON THE FIRST PANEL CAN BE SEEN FROM THE ROAD IF YOU ARE REALLY LOOKING.